JuliaAI/LearnAPI.jl/docs/src/index.md

 implementation of two key additional methods, beyond the usual `fit` and `predict`/`transform`.
-Given any training `data` consumed by `fit` (such as `data = (X, y)` in the example above) [`LearnAPI.features(algorithm, data)`](@ref input) tells us what part of `data` comprises *features*, which is something that can be passsed onto to `predict` or `transform` (`X` in the example) while [`LearnAPI.target(algorithm, data)`](@ref), if implemented, tells us what part comprises the target (`y` in the example).
+Given any training `data` consumed by `fit` (such as `data = (X, y)` in the example above) [`LearnAPI.features(algorithm, data)`](@ref input) tells us what part of `data` comprises *features*, which is something that can be passed onto to `predict` or `transform` (`X` in the example) while [`LearnAPI.target(algorithm, data)`](@ref), if implemented, tells us what part comprises the target (`y` in the example).
 By explicitly requiring such methods, we free algorithms to consume data in